ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/05-System_Preparation.md

    7.67638   7.67638   7.67638
 ~~~
 {: .output}
-And updated the topology file topol.top to include them:
+The topology file **topol.top** has been updated to include 2 chloride ions:
 ~~~
 $ tail -n 2 topol.top
 ~~~